Riverhead high School

 THE RHS SADD CLUB IS HOSTING AN "AWARENESS WEEK"

-(April 8 - 11, 2014 - Riverhead, NY) The Riverhead High School SADD (Students Against Destructive Decisions) Club is hosting a week of activities focused on raising awareness about topics such as the dangers of drinking and/or texting and driving, toxic relationships, alcohol abuse and bullying.
+(March 30 - April 3, 2015 - Riverhead, NY) The Riverhead High School SADD (Students Against Destructive Decisions) Club is hosting a week of activities focused on raising awareness about topics such as the dangers of drinking and/or texting and driving, toxic relationships, alcohol abuse, social media and bullying.

 Originally, the mission of the SADD chapter was to help young people say "No" to drinking and driving.
 Today, the mission has expanded.
 Positive peer pressure, role modeling and environmental strategies can prevent destructive decisions and set a healthier, safer course for young lives.
 And that is why SADD has become a peer-to-peer education, prevention, and activism organization dedicated to preventing destructive decisions, particularly underage drinking, other drug use, risky and impaired driving, teen violence, and teen suicide.
 (From the online SADD Mission statement.)

 At the week's first event, representatives from Allstate Insurance company encouraged students to take a pledge to refrain from "txting" while driving.
 The students who participated read a pledge, signed a pledge card with their thumb print and received a small " txting kills" ring.
 Their participation also qualified the students for a chance at a raffle prize.
 The raffle gifts included gift cards to area restaurants.
 RHS SADD would like to thank Jacki Messineo, Marcy Tooker and Elizabeth Hanlon for their time and efforts.

 Tuesday's topic was "toxic relationships".
 (See Poster.)
 Wednesday's events will focus on mental health awareness and Thursday's emphasis will be on the problems over the misuse of social media.